 The Society is an informal education provider offering monthly talks and presentations on local history in the context of regional and national history.
 It supports individuals and groups who are carrying out research.
-If the Society committee cannot supply the answer, they invariably know someone who can and are able to suggest avenues of research.
+It meets on the first Tuesday of each month, online or in person at Sandbach Library.

 Recent talks have included the following :